Arrested for alien smuggling in Del Rio? Here is what you need to know.

 1. Transporting aliens from Del Rio, Texas to San Antonio, Houston, or Dallas.

-The most common way police arrest someone for human smuggling is after a traffic stop.
-Border patrol agents, DPS, and local police patrol roads looking for human smugglers.
+The most common way police arrest someone for human smuggling is after a traffic stop on Hwy 90 or on either a farm to market road or ranch to market road that connects to Hwy 90.
+Border patrol agents, DPS, and local police patrol these roads near the border looking for human smugglers.
 From there, police make a traffic stop to speak with the driver and passengers.

 Once police make the traffic stop, they look for tell-tale signs of an alien smuggling crime.
 To explain, they look for passengers who are dirty or who look like they have walked through the brush.
 They also look for passengers hiding on the floor board or trunk of the car.